Daniel Lindström: Songwriting in Asia

 Lindstrom is a co-writer of “Let It Go” by Jacky Cheung on Cheung’s “Private Corner” album.
 His single release “Caught In That Feeling” was covered by Jason Dy, winner of The Voice of The Philippines, on Dy’s self-titled album “Jason Dy”.

+Personal life

+Lindström was in a relationship with future Eurovision winner Loreen between 2004 and 2006.
+The couple shared an apartment in Södermalm.
+He dedicated his first album after winning Idol to Loreen.